sjohann81/ustack-avr/README.md

 ## Configuration (TUN/TAP interface)

 Just type *make eth_stack* or *make* to build the binary.
-To run it on a Arduino UNO, connect the board via USB and type *make flash*.
+To run it on a Arduino UNO or MEGA, change the MCU type in the Makefile, connect the board via USB and type *make flash*.
 After the programming process, connect to the board using the serial port created by the Arduino with a TUN/TAP tunnel using *sudo make eth_up* then try the demo.

 Before reprogramming the board, be sure to bring the TUN/TAP tunnel down using Ctrl+c on the terminal running it.
 This process is needed because the same serial port is used for both programming and communicating with the host.
 If you have a different board, or arranged a different configuration on a breadboard, you may not need this.